Danny Malone: Big break

 After briefly reuniting with his parents, Malone left for London in November 1932, confident that his luck would turn in his favour.
 But again, Malone struggled to find work or accommodation.
 Starving, he slept rough and took to singing outside London pubs in an attempt to earn money.

 Desperate, Malone decided to visit the London office of Australian songwriter and music publisher Basil Charles-Dean and ask for a job.
 When asked what he could do, Malone offered up his varied experience of jobs.
 Charles-Dean asked if he could sing, and Malone modestly said he could sing a little.

 As Charles-Dean played extracts from familiar Irish songs on a piano, Malone sang along.
 Impressed with Malone's exceptional voice, Charles-Dean immediately contacted Martin Webster from the BBC and an audition was quickly organised.

 Although Malone fainted from hunger afterwards, the audition was a success with his performance saw him booked to appear the following day on a program which also featured Gertrude Lawrence and Douglas Fairbanks Jr.

 Malone's debut was a success and his profile quickly rose earning him the nickname "Fame in a Night Tenor" with his voice drawing comparisons to fellow Irish tenor John McCormack.
 Malone completed approximately 500 broadcasts with the BBC Empire Service including a special St Patrick's Day performance.

-Recording records for such labels as HMV, Decca and Columbia, Malone quickly built up a catalogue of his interpretation of songs such as "Danny Boy", "When Irish Eyes Are Smiling", "Somewhere a Voice is Calling", "Silver Threads Among the Gold", "Mother Machree" and "Believe Me, If All Those Endearing Young Charms".
+Recording records for such labels as His Master's Voice, Decca and Columbia, Malone quickly built up a catalogue of his interpretation of songs such as "Danny Boy", "When Irish Eyes Are Smiling", "Somewhere a Voice is Calling", "Silver Threads Among the Gold", "Mother Machree" and "Believe Me, If All Those Endearing Young Charms".

 Charles-Dean also wrote a song specifically for Malone entitled "Though There's Millions Around (I'm Alone)".

 Malone embarked on extensive tours of England, Ireland, Scotland, New Zealand, Australia and the United States.
 He performed on the NBC Radio Network for four and a half months in 1937 prior to his American tour.